Storage/Computer Rack

 Available Space

-I started out measuring the rear wall of the internal space and sketched it in FreeCAD.
-I was going to design the whole thing in CAD and then break the assembly apart to get the sheet sizes and drill locations.
+I started measuring the internal space’s rear wall and sketched it in FreeCAD.
+I would design the whole thing in CAD and break the assembly apart to get the sheet sizes and drill locations.
 Then I got impatient and just sketched it manually instead.
-This sketch was my reference to make sure it would actually fit when assembled.
+This sketch was my reference to ensure it would fit when assembled.

-I made a mental note to ensure that I check there was enough floor space to assemble it, that the sheets would fit through the door, and that if I assembled it face-down, I could actually erect it without fouling on any of the timbers inside the space.
+I made a mental note to ensure that there was enough floor space to assemble it, that the sheets would fit through the door, and that if I assembled it face-down, I could actually erect it without fouling any of the timbers inside the space.

 Workshop rear wall limits.
 Top details show roof support timbers, rectangular cutout shows the size and location of a double power outlet on this wall